 - Member service: Quite simply: banks have customers; credit unions have members.
 Do you want to feel like more than just another face in the crowd when you bank or have a finance-related question or concern?
 A community-focused, member-driven credit union typically offers a personal touch, felt through member interactions, counseling, and additional services like wealth management, insurance products, and educational content.
 And many now serve members nationwide, offering robust online and mobile banking services.
 While some banks also offer great service, most, due to sheer size, cannot provide the individual care and attention members of credit unions receive.

 - Membership: Credit unions base enrollment eligibility on different criteria such as: geographic region, employment status at a specific company, a group of companies, geographic region, or other characteristics such as affiliation with a local charity, college or religious institution.
 As a member of a credit union, you own a stake in the organization and maintain voting rights for motions brought before the all-volunteer Board of Directors.
 Banks do not typically restrict membership, but keep their focus on earning profits from customers to support shareholders.

 - Financial products: Banks, especially large commercial enterprises, offer consumers a wide range of services and products, but may also charge hefty fees to access them.
 Credit unions, on the other hand, provide products and services to support members’ needs directly.
-What credit unions sometimes lack in variety, they compensate for in superior service, lower fees and better rates for loans, and savings and term accounts.
+What credit unions sometimes lack in variety, they compensate for in superior service, lower fees and better rates for loans, and savings and term accounts (similar to CDs).

 - Fees and interest rates: Are you tired of paying a wide range of expensive fees for banking?
 Since credit unions are not-for-profit, they offer members no or low fee services and financial products with comparatively better rates on deposits and loans than banks.
 If your current savings account interest rate is as low as 0.01%, it might be time to check out what a credit union can do for you.